JaviThomas/HermanTutoring/issues.md

 Current bugs:

-* Loop with retype yes or no is not working.
+* Loop with retype yes or no is not working.(resolved)
 * When it goes again for another round, plays one player instead of same version
 *